Port Authority paying penalty in Pulaski Skyway case

 - Manhunt underway for suspect in killing of Orlando officer VIEW

+The Port Authority acknowledged in the settlement that it violated federal securities law, but said in a statement that no bond proceeds were ultimately used to fund the projects, so no bondholders suffered losses.
 The agency says it has redoubled efforts to adhere to the highest ethical standards.
 The Port Authority controls airports, seaports and bridge and tunnel crossings between New York and New Jersey.

+The agency said that as part of the settlement, its law department will be required to certify that some proposed board actions are legally authorized and an independent monitor will assess its policies regarding disclosing legal risks in bond offerings.

+“The Port Authority’s settlement with the SEC will ensure that Port Authority governance is further improved,” the agency said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.